When You Live In An Area Where It's Harder To Make Friends

 - Many of the people in the area have long-standing social circles and aren't looking for new friends.
 They'll happily chat to their co-worker who's just moved to town, and have nothing against them, but also aren't interested in fitting a new person into their calendar.
 They may unconsciously assume everyone else has a circle of friends they met in elementary school, and not get what it's like to be new to a city and not have anyone to hang out with.
 This has been given as one reason it's tricky to make friends in Minneapolis.

 - A lot of people are moving to the area, and the locals aren't that enthusiastic about befriending them.
-In really touristy cities the locals may be reluctant to be friends with tourists because they know they'll leave after a few months.
+In really touristy cities the locals may be reluctant to be friends with travelers because they know they'll leave after a few months.
 In other cities the long-time residents may feel they don't have much in common with the new arrivals.

 - The area has a culture where friendships develop slowly, but once they've formed they're very deep and loyal.
 They think people from other places use the word "friend" too loosely.
 What an outsider may call a friend, they'd call a friendly acquaintance.
 Newcomers who are used to making five new "friends" within a week of joining a club may feel like no one likes them, when everyone is really just taking their time.
 The Scandinavian countries are also said to be like this.

 - The area has a higher-proportion of people with lower social needs.
 That is they're happy to hang out with friends once or twice a week, but feel drained if they do any more.
 That can create behavior where someone will cheerfully talk to you when they run into you day to day, but they won't want to get together.
 They've already rationed out their limited social energy to their current buddies.
-Not that it excuses flakiness, but a lower social drive can even lead to making plans, then cancelling - They were up to it at first, but after a few days felt they didn't have the energy.
+Not that it excuses flakiness, but a lower social drive can even lead to making plans, then cancelling - They were up to it at first, but after a few days felt they didn't have the battery power.
 There's a theory that part of the reason it's hard to make friends in Seattle is because a lot of tech industry workers live there, and on average they want more alone time.
-(It's a stereotype, but the average tech worker may also be more shy, and more likely to do things like agree to meet up, then chicken out later).
+(It's a stereotype, but the average tech worker may also be more shy, and likelier to do things such as agree to meet up, then chicken out later).

 - The area has a "phony", self-interested, networking-focused culture, where people will act friendly and outgoing because they're trying to meet someone who can boost their career.
 Once they decide you can't help them they won't want anything to do with you, but also don't want to burn their bridges, and so will string you along with empty promises to hang out sometime.
 People often complain Los Angeles is like this, because half the city is trying to make it in the entertainment industry.